 - King’s Day at the Homomonument

-Every year, on the birthday of the King, the 27th of April, the entire Netherlands turns orange, and there are parties everywhere.
+Every year, on the birthday of the King, April 27, the entire Netherlands turns orange, and there are parties everywhere.

 At the Homomonument in Amsterdam, there’s a free-to-enter open-air LGBTQ+ party!
 And not only on King’s Day but also during King’s Night (the night before).